|

 1.2 |

-If you need an old Gekko version (for instance Gekko 1.8, 2.2 or 2.4) to read a Gekko 3.x.x gbk databank, you can use Gekko 2.5.2 as a bridge.
-Write the databank in Gekko 3.x.x, read the databank in Gekko 2.5.2, write the databank in Gekko 2.5.2, and finally read the databank in the old Gekko version.
+If you need an old Gekko version 2.x (< 2.5.1) to read a Gekko 3.x .gbk databank, you may use Gekko 2.5.2 as a bridge.
+Write the databank in Gekko 3.x, read the databank in Gekko 2.5.2, write the databank in Gekko 2.5.2, and finally read the databank in the old Gekko version.

-The option copylocal below copies the targeted file to a temporary file on the user's local hard disk before reading.
-This copying is typically very fast, and afterwards reading the temporary file is faster and more reliable, if the targeted file is located on a network drive.
+The option databank file copylocal is yes per default and copies the targeted file to a temporary file on the user's local hard disk before importing.
+This copying is typically very fast, and afterwards reading the temporary file is faster and more reliable, if the targeted file is for instance located on a network drive.
 In general, this is a recommended option that alleviates some potential network problems.

 The .gbk file may contain information regarding its corresponding model, last simulation period etc. If so, when READing the databank, a link to this model info is provided.
 This can be practical when in doubt about when the variables in a given databank were simulated, the simulation period, the model name and signature, etc.